Healthy Low-Fat Diets for Dogs

 This is one case where “balance over time” does not apply.
 A high-fat meal can’t be balanced out later with a low-fat meal.
 Instead, combine foods so that no meals are high in fat.

 Some dogs prone to digestive problems do better with more fiber, while others do better with less.
 Many vegetables and fruits are high in fiber, as are beans and some grains, while white rice has little fiber.
-If you need to add fiber, you can use canned pumpkin or psyllium.
+If you need to add fiber, you can use canned pumpkin, psyllium, or Fiber One Original Cereal .

 Because you need to feed more food when feeding a low-fat diet in order to supply the same number of calories, it’s better to calculate the amount of calcium needed based on the calories your dog consumes rather than the weight of the food.
 The National Research Council (NRC) recommends 1 gram (1,000 mg) of calcium per 1,000 kcal for adult dogs.
 Another way to compute the amount of calcium your dog needs is by body weight: the NRC recommends 30 mg calcium per pound of body weight (65 mg/kg) daily.
 Be sure to divide this daily amount by the number of meals you feed.